syncfusion-content/ej2-react-docs/ej2-react/tooltip/how-to/show-tooltip-on-disabled-elements-and-disable-tooltip.md

 ---
 layout: post
-title: Show tooltip on disabled elements and disable tooltip in React Tooltip component | Syncfusion
+title: Show tooltip on disabled elements in React Tooltip component | Syncfusion
 description: Learn here all about Show tooltip on disabled elements and disable tooltip in Syncfusion React Tooltip component of Syncfusion Essential JS 2 and more.
 control: Show tooltip on disabled elements and disable tooltip
 platform: ej2-react